gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/wait_for.md

 }
 ```

-In this case the program will go to `handle()` again, but this time the session status will be `MessageStatus::Sent`, so a message will be sent to the user that there was no response and the status will be set to `MessageStatus::Waiting`.
+In such a case, the program will return to `handle()`, but this time with the session status as `MessageStatus::Sent`.
+Consequently, a message will be sent to the user indicating the absence of a response, and the status will be updated to `MessageStatus::Waiting`.